-Point clips must be padlocked using a Special Padlock.
+Where possible a Points clip must be padlocked using a Special Padlock.
 If the Points clip cannot be padlocked, the Points must be inspected before each Rail Traffic movement.

-Figure 9000-1 Example of a fitted Points clip
+Figure 9000-1 Example of a fitted points clip

 3. Fitting a Points Clip